Description of aspen wood Vs. alder wood

 - Plywood production, cigar boxes, and larger packaging boxes.

-- In the kitchen, one encounters the alder wood, among other things, like a ladle or spatula.
+- One encounters the alder wood in the kitchen, among other things, like a ladle or spatula.

 - Alderwood is also best for firewood.